Take part in the campaign of a lifetime and leave a Wild & Scenic legacy for generations to come.

 Created by Congress in 1968, the National Wild and Scenic Rivers System was enacted “to preserve certain rivers with outstanding natural, cultural, and recreational values in a free-flowing condition for the enjoyment of present and future generations.”
 The goal is to protect and preserve the unique character and attributes of these the nation's most pristine rivers while balancing recreation, water quality, fish and wildlife, and other values.

-Recent poll shows 87% support for protecting more Wild & Scenic Rivers.
+A recent poll shows 87% support for protecting more Wild & Scenic Rivers in Oregon.
 That includes 75% of Republicans.
 Over 50 breweries have signed on, recognizing healthy rivers = clean water = good beer.
-Over 250 additional businesses, 75 community organizations, 26 fisheries experts, and hunters and anglers have also signed on in support.
+Over 250 additional businesses, 75 community organizations, 26 fisheries experts, and hunters and anglers have all signed on in support.

 Here you can learn more about some of the incredible rivers in this proposal - why they’re important and worth protecting.